 The Associate of Applied Science - Business Administration degree in Management enables students to move into a variety of entrylevel management positions in the fields of sales, advertising, human resources, office management, and other related areas.
-While the AAS degree is not fully designed to transfer to a four-year university, it can serve to fulfill several transfer course requirements.
+While the AAS degree is not designed to fully transfer to a four-year university, it can serve to fulfill several transfer course requirements.